Why Schools in the Same Classification Face Unequal Competition

 Life at the Bottom of a Classification

-The competitive index data confirms this pattern.
+The competitive index data confirms the pattern.
 Schools at the enrollment floor of their classification consistently show lower competitive index scores than those at the ceiling.
 Of the 2,266 schools with competitive index data in our database, those in the bottom quartile of their classification’s enrollment have an average index roughly 40 percent lower than those in the top quartile.

 How State Associations Address the Problem